George Douglas of Helenhill: Mary, Queen of Scots, and Lochleven Castle

 Mary, Queen of Scots, was taken to Lochleven Castle after the battle of Carberry Hill in June 1567.
 For a time, she was she able to make grants using the privy seal, and she rewarded John Drysdale and George Douglas, who was given an income from the lands of Tillicoultry.
 Drysdale was a servant of the laird of Lochleven, William Douglas.
 He bought supplies for Mary at Lochleven.
+Another servant at Lochleven, James Drysdale, became an enemy of Willie Douglas and threatened Mary.

+George Buchanan wrote that Mary and George became familiar while playing a game during moments of leisure.
 George Douglas is said to have become a firm ally of Mary, Queen of Scots, when she was compelled to abdicate at Lochleven in July 1567.
 Claude Nau wrote that Douglas spoke to Mary and undertook to prevent her enemies taking her from the castle to a worse fate.
-George Buchanan wrote that they became familiar while playing a game during moments of leisure.
+Mary would later claim Douglas as a witness to her forced abdication.
+A memoir of Mary's captivity sent to Cosimo I de' Medici by his ambassador in Paris, Giovanni Maria Petrucci, names George Douglas and Robert Melville as witnesses to her being threatened and pressured to abdicate.

-In April 1568, William Drury heard a rumour that when James Stewart, 1st Earl of Moray visited the castle, Mary had talked about marrying again "and named one to her liking, George Douglas, brother to the laird of Lochleven".
+By October 1568, William Drury heard of suspicions that there was "over great familiarity" between Mary and George Douglas.
+In April 1568, Drury heard a rumour that when James Stewart, 1st Earl of Moray visited the castle, Mary had talked about marrying again "and named one to her liking, George Douglas, brother to the laird of Lochleven".
 At this time, Lord Methven was also mentioned as a possible husband for the captive queen.
 The Spanish ambassador in London, Diego Guzmán de Silva pointed out that such a marriage for Mary to a mutual relation would benefit Moray's rule as Regent.
 Mary made her first attempt to escape the island on 25 March, dressed as her laundress.

 Moray (who was George's half-brother) had George excluded from the island.
 George Douglas stayed nearby at Kinross waiting for Mary to make her getaway.
 His parents had built a new mansion, known as the "New House", at the site of the Kinross House.
 John Drysdale secretly carried letters between Mary and George.